 Don’t Make a Mess

 It can be very easy to get seam sealer on the tent fabric, where you may not want it.
-Some tips to prevent this includes applying masking tape beforehand and removing the tape after 30 minutes of drying.
+Some tips to prevent this include applying masking tape beforehand and removing the tape after 30 minutes of drying.
 Or pre-cut a skinny rectangle stencil using thick paper or card you have lying around, and just move your stencil around and paint strips of seam as you go.

 Seam Sealing Your Tent